 The objective functions SHAPEENERGY, MASS, DISPLACEMENT and STRESS require a STATIC step before the SENSITIVITY step, the objective function EIGENFREQUENCY requires a FREQUENCY step immediately preceding the SENSITIVITY step and the objective function GREEN requires a GREEN step before the SENSITIVITY step.
 Therefore, the {SHAPEENERGY, MASS, DISPLACEMENT, STRESS} objective functions, the {EIGENFREQUENCY} objective function and the {GREEN} objective function are mutually exclusive within one and the same SENSITIVITY step.

-OBJECTIVE,FILTER,RADIUS=3.
-DISPLACEMENT,N1
+OBJECTIVE DISPLACEMENT, N1

 defines the sum of the square of the displacements in set N1 to be the objective function.
-The sensitivities will be smoothed using a filter with a radius equal to 3 length units.

 Example files: sensitivity_I.